joergen7/joergen7/README.md

 I am a software engineer in language design and distributed systems.
 I maintain passenger counting and passenger information systems at Interautomation GmbH.
 I build up and support several open-source and free software projects.
 E.g., Cuneiform, a distributed functional programming language, and gen_pnet, an Erlang library to implement Petri nets.

+I work on
-- Currently, I work on the next Cuneiform release.
-Before I release, I want to get right the formatting of terms and errors and foreign language support for Awk and Gnuplot.
+- the next Cuneiform release.
+Before I release, I want to get right the formatting of terms and errors and foreign language support for Awk and Gnuplot
+- a rewrite of gen_ircclient with the goal to make it faster and more versatile

 <!--
 **joergen7/joergen7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.